Maasin: Seaports

-Cokaliong Shipping 'Roll-on' ships make four trips weekly each way, with a sailing time between five and seven hours.
-Cokaliong ships also carry cargo and vehicles.
+Cokaliong Shipping 'Roll-on' ships have infrequent service to the city due to shifting demand.

 Cargo ships regularly make use of Maasin National Port mainly bringing in cement and taking out copra.

 Bus Terminals

 There are five designated bus terminals in Southern Leyte: Maasin, Liloan, Sogod, Hinunangan, and Silago.
 These terminals are just open spaces used by buses as parking/passenger waiting areas, and not equipped with buildings and other facilities.

 There are at least four bus companies taking the Manila-Maasin route: Philtranco, DLTB, Ultrabus, and CUL.
-Bachelor takes the Ormoc-Maasin-Davao route.
+While Bachelor takes the Ormoc-Maasin-Davao route.

 From the Maasin City, by land, it takes approximately five hours to travel to Tacloban City; twenty three hours to Pasay or Quezon City; and, nineteen hours to Davao City via Liloan ferry boat.

 Power / Energy

 The principal source of power / electricity in Southern Leyte is the Tonongan Geothermal Power Plant in Ormoc via National Power Corporation through the Southern Leyte Electric Cooperative (SOLECO).
 The major power transmission lines in the province emanate from 69 kV Tolosa, Leyte which is connected to 69 kV Bontoc, Southern Leyte then to Maasin City, and 69 kV Baybay, Leyte to Maasin City in case of power failure.

 A mini-hydro electric power plant in Hinabian, Catmon, St. Bernard was developed with a capacity of 810 KW to serve the Pacific towns particularly St. Bernard and San Juan.

 A major breakthrough in power generation is the Southern Leyte Geothermal Project in San Juan with a capacity of 50-100 megawatts commissioning in year 2003.
 It is anticipated to sustain an estimated economic life of 25 years.
 Activities involving Pre-operation Phase was already initiated.